 This post may contain affiliate links.
 Please read our disclosure policy.

-Macaroni and cheese is always a safe main dish in our home because the entire family loves it!
+Macaroni and cheese is always a safe main dish in our home because the entire family LOVES it!
 We make it for Sunday dinners, holidays – you name it!

 The kids have claimed it the “BEST homemade mac and cheese recipe out there” – and we have to agree!

-• It’s cheesy and delicious.
+• It’s extra cheesy and delicious.
 With Panko bread crumbs on top and loads of cheese in between, everyone loves this recipe.

 How to Make Homemade Mac and Cheese

-1. PREP.
+PREP.
 Preheat the oven to 325°F.

-2. PASTA.
-Boil 16 ounces of macaroni according to package directions.
+PASTA.
+Cook macaroni according to package instructions.

-5. BAKE.
+BAKE.
 Bake for 14–15 minutes.
 Serve warm.

 4.99 from 173 votes